facebook/create-react-app/docusaurus/docs/proxying-api-requests-in-development.md

 > **Note:** This file only supports Node's JavaScript syntax.
 Be sure to only use supported language features (i.e. no support for Flow, ES Modules, etc).

-> **Note:** Passing the path to the proxy function allows you to use globbing and/or pattern matching on the path, which is more flexible than the express route matching.
+> **Note:** Passing the path to the createProxyMiddleware function allows you to use globbing and/or pattern matching on the path, which is more flexible than the express route matching.